franniegoodman/201-P2-Markov/README.md

 Answer both of the following related questions:
 - What do you think of OpenAI's stated mission?
 In particular, do you think that "highly autonomous systems that outperform humans at most economically valuable work" can benefit all of humanity?
 Why or why not?

+To be completely honest, I found the mission to be a bit unsettling.
+While I'm incredibly intruiged by the capabilities of GPT models and curious about the ways they could be used to improve the world we live in, outperforming humans being at the core of their goal feels apocalyptic.
+I would also argue that it's not right to claim that OpenAI models outperform humans when they were created by humans; it seems to me something of a much more complex chicken-and-egg argument.
+I know the concept of machine learning complicates this, but I still feel that an origin in humanity is significant.
+The concept of an open AI bot creating another open AI bot is where things get really interesting for me.
+I think that specific implementations of these "highly autonomous systems" to complete tasks for which they are unarguably more efficient than humans can be incredibly useful to all aspects of our society by allowing human labor and energy to be redirected to tasks for which it is essential.
+However, I believe that attempting to rely too heavily on OpenAI would eventually be detrimental to humanity.
+Relying on ChatGPT and similar models for innovation and creativity in essence atrifies those abilities among humans.
+I believe we should be very impressed by these models but not assume that they are superior to the human mind simply based on greater efficiency and immediate access to knowledge.

 - Do you think new research code in AI/ML should be more open source?
 Why, or why not?

+My immediate reaction is to say that new research code should definitely be more open source.
+Increasing access to thise type of code would only expand the capabilities of OpenAI, which I want to assume would be a good thing.
+However, there are, unfortunately, many people and/or groups who would likely use this access to expand the capabilities of OpenAI for malice.
+Hackers of all levels would be able to cause more damage to their targets, and as much as OpenAI access might help improve cybersecurity, it would likely also improve ways to get around cybersecurity measures.
+Thus, I feel the answer hangs in the balance.
+Limiting access to research code helps ensure that this code doesn't get into the hands of those who would use it the wrong ways, but it also ensures that it doesn't get into the hands of bright minds who might use it for incredible good.
+I don't know enough to know whether this is a possibility, but one possible solution could be to make certain aspects of research code open source while limiting the most sensitive portions.

 There is no right or wrong answer to either question; we are looking for one or two paragraphs of thoughtful reflection.